Incorporating e-file Into Your Office

-With e-file, you and your clients must sign the California e-file Return Authorization form (FTB 8453) or the California e-file Signature Authorization form (FTB 8879) instead of the tax return or use the Self-Select PIN Method.
+With e-file, you and your clients must sign one of the following California e-file return authorization forms, a stand-alone payment authorization form (if applicable) listed below, or use the Self-Select PIN Method.

-- Unless your client uses the Self-Select PIN Method, you and your client are required to sign form FTB 8453 or form FTB 8879 after the return has been prepared and you and your client have reviewed it, and before the return is e-filed.
+- Unless your client uses the Self-Select PIN Method (individual taxpayers only), you and your client are required to sign the applicable authorization form after the return has been prepared, reviewed, and before the return is e-filed.

-- You and your client must keep the form FTB 8453 or form FTB 8879 for four years after the due date of the return or four years from the date the return is e-filed, whichever is later.
+- You and your client must keep the authorization form for four years after the due date of the return or four years from the date the return is e-filed, whichever is later.

 Suggestions from successful e-filers: